efisoft-elt/pydevmgr_core/docs/source/pydevmgr_core_manual.rst

-If a node,  or any other child object, has no vocation to be configured by the user, it can be directly inserted to the parent class thanks to the `.prop` (for property) class method:
+If a node,  or any other child object, has no vocation to be configured by the user, it can be directly inserted to the parent class thanks also to the `.Config`  class:

 ::